grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 Servers use PAKEShareClient.idU to index the user’s record on the server and create the PAKEShareServer.response.
 The types field indicates the set of supported auth types by the client.
-PAKEShareClient.request and PAKEShareServer.response, of type CredentialRequest and CredentialResponse, respectively, are defined in {{!I-D.irtf-cfrg-opaque}}.
+PAKEShareClient.request and PAKEShareServer.response, of type CredentialRequest and CredentialResponse, respectively, are defined in {{?I-D.irtf-cfrg-opaque}}.

 This document also describes a new CertificateEntry structure that corresponds to an authentication via a signature derived using OPAQUE.
 This structure serves as a placeholder for the